bharatsonwane/team_orbit/backend/docs/src/api.md

 ## 📋 Data Schemas

-For detailed and up-to-date schemas, refer to the OpenAPI specification at `/docs` or check the source code schemas in `src/schemas/`.
+For detailed and up-to-date schemaAndTypes, refer to the OpenAPI specification at `/docs` or check the source code schemaAndTypes in `src/schemaAndTypes/`.

 ## 🚨 Error Codes